 Books to help you deal with clutter

-Cut the Clutter and Stow the Stuff by Lori Baird (this is another book that’s on my shelf)
+- Cut the Clutter and Stow the Stuff – Another favorite that’s just packed with good information (and still on my shelf).

 Decluttering and organizing are both required to keep your home functioning efficiently